 Led by a dedicated group of alumni volunteers, the Alumni Council organizes activities that advance the interests of MKA and its alumni and promotes a closer relationship and better understanding between the school and its graduates.
 The council consists of up to 24 members, who may serve up to two consecutive three-year terms.
-Five meetings are held during the school year, and each member serves on one of the four working committees: Development, Networking/Social, Awards and Nominating.
+Five meetings are held during the school year, and each member serves on one of the four working committees: Awards, Development, Engagement and Events.
 The council is governed by the Alumni Association By-Laws.
-If you would like to join, please contact Alumni Council President Jaclyn Spedaliere ’00.
+If you would like to join, please contact Alumni Council President Amanda Englander '04 or complete the Alumni Council Questionnaire.

 Hobbies: Tennis; seeing live music, especially jazz; trying new restaurants and wines; watching HBO; teaching my dog, Oliver, tricks; spending time with friends (especially MKA friends!) and family; and traveling as much as possible.